clojurists-together/clojuriststogether.org/content/news/2021/long-term-funding-update.md

 We've chosen a new voting system which lets us distribute the voter keys by email, but the interface doesn't work as well when voting on a lot of candidates.
 We'll look at different options for our next member survey.

+You need to rank the candidates in preference order.
+You don't need to rank all 60 candidates, just your top 10 or so should be enough for the voting algorithm.

 If you're a current member, you should have received an email with details on how to vote.
 If you didn't get an email or are having trouble voting, please [contact us](/contact/).

 ## Candidate info